The ashbearer smears my forehead

 2.

-I am home in Quaker silence and the circle of Friends.
+I am home in silence in the Meetinghouse.
 It feels like an integrity of the Gospel:

 waiting on the spirit, worshipping in spirit and truth, waiting to be taught new things.